BotanyHunter/BUCKyTools/README.md

 The first argument is the directory where the \*.t files are stored.
 The second argument "-w" flags that it is allowed to clear and overwrite the directory <b>"infiles"</b> with new results.

+Currently, mbsum is called with the parameter -n 100.